brayevalerien/SubstanceAI-GUI/README.md

 # SubstanceAI-GUI
-A gradio-based UI for the private beta test of the Adobe Substance API, focusing on the "Compose generative 2D content with 3D scenes" endpoint.
+A gradio-based UI for accessing the Adobe Substance 3D API, focusing on the "Generate 3D Object Composite" endpoint.

 ![Screenshot of the UI](./assets/screenshot.png)